Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 9

-The Finance chair, Membership chair, and Publicity chair, and all other offices shall be appointed at the first meeting of the Executive Board after their election.

-### Section 10

-The Chair shall have the power to form other committees by choice, or by the direction of the Executive Board, and appoint committee directors.
+The Chair shall have the power to form other committees by choice, or by the direction of the Executive Board, and appoint committee chairs, except as provided in these bylaws.

 ## ARTICLE X Finances and Accounting